ilya-filatov-94/mini-social-network/README.md

 ### Third party tools
 *   Using icons from Material-UI.
-*   Using Redux-Persist to synchronize state.
+*   Using Redux-Persist to synchronize state with localStorage.